 The lawyer is not referring to Aaron's death, rather to the bus bomber's death from throwing himself off of the roof.
 Recall the life insurance policy and its beneficiary—hence the lawyer stating to the beneficiary that it is a "wash" because the policy doesn't pay out for suicide.

 That's the real headscratcher here: was Aaron's death even investigated at all?
 The lack of follow-up seems to imply that it was ruled a suicide even though that was never actually mentioned on the show, but as the troper above mentions, from the blood spatter it's obvious he was shot in the back of the head, which immediately points to murder.
 Even if Lamb and his team were incompetent enough to not notice that, considering there is an arc about an apparent suicide that turned out to be a murder in the next season, it just reeks of lazy writing.
-And even if Aaron had managed to turn his head at the last second or something, making it seem more suicide-like, are we supposed to assume that all the main characters, including his own son who had already lost one parent recently, simply bought the suicide explanation, waving it off with nothing more than a "well, he was a Complete Monster, so good riddance"?
+And even if Aaron had managed to turn his head at the last second or something, making it seem more suicide-like, are we supposed to assume that all the main characters, including his own son who had already lost one parent recently, simply bought the suicide explanation, waving it off with nothing more than a "well, he was an asshole, so good riddance"?
 Surely neither Logan, nor Veronica or even Keith would actually believe Aaron would have a sudden crisis of conscience after all the trash talk and threats he spewed in that very episode after getting away with murder.
 And what about Kendall?
 Surely after having sex with Aaron, her presence in the apartment could be discovered easily by a CSI team— that is, if they had bothered to send one in...

 I wouldn't be surprised if Logan did decide to just let it go.
 Sure, he was Aaron's own son but there was really no love lost there.
 Aaron killed Lilly, drove Lynn to suicide, abused Logan for years on end, attempted to kill Veronica, and even as late as that episode had threatened both him and Veronica.
 He might still have some lingering attachment he can't help but it really was for the best.